yt-dlp vs youtube-dl 2026: Which Video Downloader Should You Actually Use?

 Step 1: Install yt-dlp using any method above.
 You can keep youtube-dl installed simultaneously – they don’t conflict.

-Step 2: Test your existing commands by simply replacing youtube-dl with yt-dlp in your scripts or workflow.
+Step 2: Test your existing commands by replacing youtube-dl with yt-dlp in your scripts or workflow.
 In most cases, this is the only change needed.

 Step 4: Update your configuration file.
 If you use a youtube-dl config file (typically at ~/.config/youtube-dl/config), yt-dlp reads its config from ~/.config/yt-dlp/config.
 Copy your existing config and make any desired adjustments for yt-dlp-specific features.